-Content Gateway SSL Certificate Verification v7.8
+Content Gateway SSL Certificate Verification

-The Websense® Web Security Gateway proxy component - Content Gateway - includes support for decrypting, analyzing, and re-encrypting HTTPS (SSL/TLS) traffic as it transits the proxy.
-The feature must be enabled in the Content Gateway manager, otherwise HTTPS traffic is subject to only Web Security URL filtering.
+Content Gateway, the ForcepointTM Web Security proxy component, includes support for decrypting, analyzing, and re-encrypting HTTPS (TLS/SSL) traffic as it transits the proxy.
+The feature must be enabled in the Content Gateway manager, otherwise HTTPS traffic is subject to only URL policy enforcement.

-This article describes the most effective use of Certificate Verification Engine (CVE), a sub-component of Content Gateway SSL support.
+This article describes the most effective use of Certificate Verification Engine (CVE), a sub-component of Content Gateway TLS/SSL support.
 The CVE enables you to configure certificate verification to comply with your organization's IT security requirements.